crypto5/wikivector/README.md

 * modify Cassandra connectivity settings in config.properties file in distribution directory

-* import model files into Cassandra by runnning following command from distribution directory: load_db.sh [directory with unzipped model files]
+* import model files into Cassandra by running following command from distribution directory: load_db.sh [directory with unzipped model files]

 How to use API + example
 ===========================